PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 If your case of download links does not fall in above cases you still have options to use, to tell tracker that link should be tracked as a download.

 You can add a download attribute to a link HTML tag. eg.

 .. code-block:: html

   <a href="/target-file" download>

 Or if you have to be strict with your HTML, you can add a HTML tag class.
 Default classes are ``piwik_download`` and ``piwik-download``.
 Eg.

 .. code-block:: html

   <a href="/taget-file" class="piwik-download">

-Additionally you can define your custom CSS classes for download links with ours :ref:`Javascript Tracker API<force-tracking-download-using-css-class>`.
+Additionally you can define your custom CSS classes for download links with our :ref:`JavaScript Tracking Client API<jtc-api-setDownloadClasses>`.
 Eg.

 .. code-block:: javascript